Home

 SHE'S ALL WADDED UP!

-Begin your practice sessions as soon as your baby's born!
-Hey, she's used to tight spots at that point!
-She's not being smushed!
+Start your practice sessions before your baby is born.
+Practice using a life size baby doll or even a baby sized stuffed bear.
 Keep her little body positioned in a slight curve.
 Let the hammock positioning of the carrier work for you.
 If her head looks crooked or she appears to be uncomfortable, just reach right in and reposition her.

 Your baby will feel much more secure as she's used to the motion of your body and the sound of your voice.
 Give your baby time to adjust to the world by keeping her heart to heart with you until she is better acclimated to the hustle and bustle of this strange new world.
-It's shocking to be taken away from constant human contact and put into a bassinet, stroller or a detached type of infant carrier.
+It's a shock to babies to suddenly be taken away from constant human contact and put into a crib, bassinet or stroller.

 The smallest child can be carried in a baby sling.
 As long as they weigh three pounds or over there will be benefits for both mother and infant.
 It's beneficial for a preemie's development to be carried against your bare skin.
 This practice has been known to help accelerate much needed weight gain.